BlueSilverCat/decorate-keyword/README.md

 - `outlineColor`: String.
 See [Color formats](#Color_formats) for valid values.
 - `outlineStyle`: String.
 Available value are "none", "hidden", "solid", "double", "groove", "ridge", "inset", "outset", "dashed", "dotted", ...
 - `outlineWidth`: String.
 Available value are "thin", "medium", "thick" , ...
-- `textDecoration`: String. e.g. "underline double red". "none", "underline", "overline", "blinek". "solid", "double", "dotted", "dashed", "wavy".
+- `textDecoration`: String. e.g. "underline double red". "none", "underline", "overline", "blink". "solid", "double", "dotted", "dashed", "wavy".

 * `gutterIconPath`: String.
 An absolute path to an image to be rendered in the gutter
 * `gutterIconSize`: String.
 Specifies the size of the gutter icon.
   Available values are 'auto', 'contain', 'cover' and any percentage value.
-* `isWholeLine`: Boolen.
+* `isWholeLine`: Boolean.
 Should the decoration be rendered also on the whitespace after the line text. `true` or `false`
 * `overviewRulerColor`: String.
 The color of the decoration in the overview ruler.
   See [Color formats](#Color_formats) for valid values.
 * `overviewRulerLane`: String or Number.
 The position in the overview ruler where the decoration should be rendered.